nextapps-de/mikado/README.md

 var view = Mikado.new(template, { pool: true });
 ```

-This will switch Mikado into an "non-keyed" mode where already rendered components will be re-used.
+This will switch Mikado into a "non-keyed" mode where already rendered components will be re-used.
 Using the pool is optional.

 <a name="explicit-keyed"></a>